rolocache/.github/README.md

 ## What We Produce

 RoloCache indexes vendor sites and catalogs how AI agents can actually access and interact with them.
-We produce two types of records:
+We produce two types of advisories:

-- **`AgentRouting.json`** — literal URL and routing information for each agentic protocol, with transparent declarations when no interfaces were found in our scans
+- **`AgentRouting.json`** — an independently-verified routing advisory enumerating agentic protocols, endpoints, and access requirements for a vendor site
-- **`AgentContext.json`** — advisories around known issues or discrepancies in completing agentic workflows on a vendor: pricing gaps, undisclosed constraints, and where human handoff is required
+- **`AgentContext.json`** — an independently-verified transaction advisory on friction points, pricing discrepancies, undisclosed constraints, and human handoff requirements for a vendor site

-These records are updated regularly to ensure the most current information is available when an agent needs it.
+These advisories are updated regularly to ensure the most current information is available when an agent needs it.

 ---

-## Key Questions RoloCache Answers
+## Key Questions RoloCache Advisories Answer

-**Routing and Access**
+**Routing and Access Advisories**
 - What endpoint should an agent hit to start a transaction with this vendor?
 - Does this vendor require a partner agreement before an agent can interact?
 - Is this vendor's API publicly callable or gated?
 - What authentication mechanism does this vendor use?

-**Trust and Verification**
+**Trust and Verification Advisories**
 - Has this vendor's agent interface actually been tested, or is this self-reported?
 - Is the price an agent sees at search the same price it will see at checkout?
 - Does this vendor's stated cancellation policy match what actually happens in practice?

-**Protocol and Standards**
+**Protocol and Standards Advisories**
 - Does this vendor support MCP?
 - Which vendors in the travel space have confirmed UCP support?
 - Which vendors are reachable via a proprietary API vs. a standardized protocol?

-**Workflow and Safety**
+**Workflow and Safety Advisories**
 - Where in this vendor's checkout flow do hidden fees appear?
 - What situations require a human to step in when booking through this vendor?
 - Is scraping this vendor's site explicitly prohibited by their terms?

-**Discovery**
+**Discovery Advisories**
 - Which vendors in the hotel vertical have a confirmed agent-callable interface?
 - Which car rental companies have MCP support?
 - What's the most mature protocol for booking flights programmatically right now?